 To address this risk a low crested rock revetment has been conceptually designed to protect the public road from being impacted by coastal erosion.
-The conceptual design has prioritised the following:
+However, a detailed investigation and the design process would be undertaken to determine the most suitable protection works.
+This would include engagement with the local community to inform the design.